Mackenzie Willis

-Mackenzie Willis (born 7 August 1995) is an Australian rules footballer who currently plays for the Southport Football Club in the Victorian Football League (VFL).
+Mackenzie Willis (born 7 August 1995) is an Australian rules footballer who currently plays for the Southport Sharks in the Victorian Football League (VFL).
 He previously for the Gold Coast Suns in the Australian Football League (AFL).

 Willis was drafted by Gold Coast with their fourth selection and fifty-second overall in the 2015 national draft.
 He made his debut in the 120 point loss against in round 6, 2016 at Simonds Stadium.
 He was delisted by Gold Coast at the conclusion of the 2018 season.